-All production from wells used for public drinking water and industrial water is likely pumped from the deep Aquifers (primarily the Paso Robles Formation).
-This pumping is estimated to be about 8,429 AF (see Table 3-3 and Table 3-5).
-In addition, a portion of the estimated 6,831 AF/yr of agricultural pumping may also be from the deep aquifers.
+All production from wells used for public drinking water and industrial water is likely pumped from the deep Aquifers (primarily the Paso Robles Formation), though some limited amount of production might also occur from shallow aquifers.
+This pumping is estimated to be about 6,868 AF (Table 3-3, Table 3-5).
+In addition, a portion of the estimated 7,234 AFY of agricultural pumping may also be from the deep aquifers.